 When to Use Radio Buttons and Checkboxes in UX

-Yet, there’s still a lot of confusion in the world of UI and UX design regarding when to use radio buttons and when to use checkboxes.
+Yet, there’s still a lot of confusion within the world of UI and UX design regarding when to use radio buttons and when to use checkboxes.
 Luckily, the theory is very clear.
-With a bit of clarification you can start using the right element in the right situation every time.
+With some clarification, you can start using the right element in the right situation every time.
 Here’s how!

 Table of Contents

-In UX and UI design, radio buttons and checkboxes are used to help users choose out of multiple options.
-The difference in usage is determined by the number of options you are allowed to select at the same time.
+In UX and UI design, you use radio buttons and checkboxes when users have to choose out of multiple options.
+As a UX designer, you choose between radio buttons and checkboxes based on the number of options your users are allowed to select at the same time.

+The above is the theory.
+I will give some examples for radio buttons and checkboxes to clarify the UX and UI theory on both component types.
 Keep in mind that you use radio buttons and checkboxes to alter settings.
-They are not used for active actions in your UI design.
+You do not use them for active actions in your UI design.

 What is a radio button?

 Radio buttons are circular buttons in a list of options where you can select exactly one option.
-The options are mutually exclusive.
-Whenever you select a radio button with another one active, the active radio button will become inactive.
+The fact that you can choose one option is crucial here.
+Radio button options are mutually exclusive.
+Whenever you select a radio button with another one active, the previously active radio button will become inactive.

-The history of radio buttons dates back to the time when radio’s had physical buttons that you had to press to control the device.
-The visual representation of the button is a very nice example of the use of skeuomorphism in UX and how we design today.
+The history of radio buttons dates back to when the radio had physical buttons that you had to press to control the device.
+The visual representation of the radio button is a lovely example of the use of skeuomorphism in UX and how we design today.

 When should I use radio buttons?

-Radio buttons are used when the user has to select one single option from a list of options.
-This could be a simple yes or no question, a numeric list, a gender selection in a form, or anything else.
+You use radio buttons when the user has to select one single option from a list of options.
+For example, the question could be a simple yes or no, a numeric list, a delivery date in a form, or anything similar.

-From a UX and UI design standpoint, there are a few guidelines you should keep in mind to design a usable radio button component.
+From a UX and UI design standpoint, there are a few radio button guidelines you should keep in mind.

 - Show your radio button options in a vertical matter so that your users can read the options from top to bottom.